mrbrant89/wokedissident/_posts/2025/03/2025-03-25-deportations-el-salvador-franco.md

 ---
-title: "Deported and Disappeared: Franco's Nightmare Is Just the Beginning"
+title: "Deported and Disappeared: Caraballo's Nightmare Is Just the Beginning"
 description: "A gay Venezuelan man with no criminal record was deported to a mega-prison in El Salvador.
 This isn’t law enforcement.
 It’s state-sanctioned cruelty.
 And it’s coming for citizens next."
 permalink: /2025/deportations-el-salvador-franco
 date: 2025-03-25T10:26:00Z